j7mah/MSCI332Project/README.md

 # MSCI 332 Project
 <html>
     <div>
-How to Set up Environment
+How to Set up Environment:

 1) Download git onto your computer.

 2) Open terminal and go to the path you want the repository to be stored.
 Use the following command: